MedicareFAQ

 For an outpatient hip replacement, Plan G covers the 20% coinsurance, so you only pay the $283 Part B deductible instead of $1,927-$2,154.
 Plan G also covers SNF coinsurance for days 21-100, meaning your rehabilitation stay costs $0.
 There are no network restrictions with Medigap, so you can see any surgeon who accepts Medicare.

 Compare this to Original Medicare alone, where an inpatient surgery costs $1,736 and outpatient costs $1,927-$2,154.
+Compare Medigap plans in your area to see what options are available.
 For a comparison of how Medigap protects you during major medical events, see our guide on how Medigap covers major surgery compared to Medicare Advantage.

 $ Cost: Plan G = $283/year max out-of-pocket for hip replacement surgery.